Pros and Cons of Whole Life Insurance

 There are several positive upsides to having a whole life insurance policy, so let’s look at them in greater detail.

 A whole life policy covers you for your entire lifetime.
 The premiums you pay are guaranteed for the lifetime of a policy.
-Although the premiums appear more expensive than a term policy, you don’t have to worry about the premiums increasing, as it may if you have a term policy and the initial term expires.
+Although the premiums appear more expensive than a term policy, you don’t have to worry about the premiums increasing as it may if you have a term policy, the initial term expires, and you try to renew or purchase a new term policy.

 This way you can be assured that your coverage will be available down the line to help your family pay the mortgage and other bills.